 Single Supplement Basics

-A single supplement is a charge paid by a solo traveler to compensate a hotel or cruise ship for losses incurred because only one person is using a room or cabin.
+A single supplement is a charge paid by a solo traveler to compensate a hotel or cruise line for losses incurred because only one person is staying in a room or cruise ship cabin.
 Most hotel rooms and ship cabins are built under the assumption that at least two people will occupy them.
 In fact, nearly all hotel and cruise pricing is based on double occupancy.
-Many tours base their prices on double occupancy, too.
+Many tour operators base their prices on double occupancy, too.

 Single supplements range from 10 to 100 percent of the double occupancy rate.
-Hotel and cruise ship operators claim that charging a single supplement helps them recover the fixed costs of maintaining the room or cabin, such as utilities and cleaning, which stay the same regardless of how many people use the room, as well as losses incurred because the second occupant is not there to spend money at the hotel or on the ship.
+Hotel and cruise ship operators claim that charging a single supplement helps them recover the fixed costs of maintaining the room or cabin, such as utilities and cleaning, which stay the same regardless of how many people use the room.
+Single supplements also help hotels and cruise lines recoup losses incurred because the second occupant is not there to spend money at the hotel or on the ship.

 How Many People Travel Solo?